Pigeon Shooting in South Africa 2026/2027

 South Africa requires all travellers who are from an area where yellow fever is known to be present, to show officials a yellow fever vaccine certificate before entering the country.
 This certificate is formally known as an International Certificate of Vaccination or Prophylaxis and should be given to you after you receive your single injection.
 This certificate is valid for life and must be given to you at least 10 days before the start of your trip.

-Guests are not covered by ‘Four Seasons shooting in South Africa’ insurance.
+Guests are not insured under the ‘Four Seasons Shooting in South Africa’ insurance.
 You must ensure that you have suitable personal medical insurance and third-party liability insurance for the duration of the safari.
-(BASC Insurance covers you for 60 days per year for shooting abroad).
+(BASC Insurance covers you for 60 days per year for shooting abroad.)
 Whilst we maintain all reasonable care for the safety of our clients and their property while on game bird shooting safari, we will accept no responsibility for cost incurred due to illness, accident, or loss of any nature.
 You can be assured, however, of our full assistance in the case of an unfortunate event.
-(Make sure you have travel and illness insurance).
+(Make sure you have travel and illness insurance.)

 Rock pigeon shooting Reviews